-A relatively new doctrinal term, phrase, or title has become popular by which Christians address God.
-The phrase of which we are concerned is whereby Christians address God in Heaven, which is our "Heavenly Father" with a 2-word term, phrase, or title called - "Father God".
+The past three or four decades have given rise to a new and now popular expression used by many Christians when they begin a public prayer.
+The title of which we are concerned is whereby Christians address God in Heaven, which is our "Heavenly Father" with a 2-word term, phrase, or expression called - "Father God".
 Pulpit preaching, bible teaching, public and private prayers, articles, and teaching materials in the Christian community are now peppered with this phrase - "Father God"

-Where does "Father God" come from and what does it mean?
-This article will examine this to determine its validity.
+Where does "Father God" come from, what does it mean, is it valid?
+This article will examine this to determine whether use of this expression is appropriate.

 Before we begin, it would be prudent for the bible reader to try and recall where in their favorite Bible version does this phrase appear?
 It is not necessary to grab a concordance at this time or do a word search via a computer Bible program.
-Can the Bible reader from memory recall ever seeing this term?
-Neither the Old Testament or the New Testament inspired writers ever used "Father God" to address deity.
-The KJV bible and the other popular Bible versions do not use it.
-So where did it come from?
+Can the Bible reader from memory recall ever seeing "Father God" in their bible?
+Where did it come from?

 First, we examine the word "God" in our English Bibles and we note that it comes from the Greek word "Theos".
 This is Strong's number 2316.
 This is where we get our word "theology" from when scripture refers to God with a capital "G".
 It refers to the true God who resides in heaven who in the beginning created heaven and earth, and not the false gods referred to elsewhere in scripture.

 The word "God" in the New Testament refers to a general name of deity, that is, the Godhead, which we refer to as "The Trinity".
-The trinity is the acknowledgment of a concept whereby the "One God" of Israel is identified specifically as consisting of three members, which includes:
+The word trinity is a concept whereby the "One God" of Israel in the old testament is revealed clearly to the church in the new testament as consisting of three members which are identified as...

-So now we know that the Bible is using the word "God" to refer to all of the above in the New Testament.
+So now we know that the bible can use the word "God" to refer to either one or all three of the above in the New Testament.

 Now we turn our attention to the word "Father" which is the Greek word "Pater" which is Strong's number 3962.
 The word "Father" when associated with deity can refer to one of two things...